MuseofMoose/SearchSelect/README.md

 ## Feature Road Map

 ### In Progress:
-  * Instead of requiring an ID attribute, allow specification of an attribute to "ID" by.
   * Change names of index and display_name attributes so they are less likely to conflict with passed in objects.